AmitKumarDas/amitkumardas.github.io/_posts/2016-07-14-my-golang-refresher.md

 // A typed function that implements Creator interface
 // NOTE - It is derived from signature !!
 No explicit stuff !!
+// NOTE - The moment you see a functional type, be sure that it
+// will be used as a closure.
 type CreatorFunc func(*types.Input) (*types.Output, error)

 // Vsm Creator